mne-tools/mne-python/doc/source/manual/forward.rst

     The head coordinate system

 The MEG/EEG head coordinate system employed in the MNE software is a right-handed Cartesian coordinate system.
-The direction of INLINE_EQUATION axis is from left to right, that of INLINE_EQUATION axis to the front, and the INLINE_EQUATION axis thus points up.
+The direction of :math:`x` axis is from left to right, that of :math:`y` axis to the front, and the :math:`z` axis thus points up.

-The INLINE_EQUATION axis of the head coordinate system passes through the two periauricular or preauricular points digitized before acquiring the data with positive direction to the right.
-The INLINE_EQUATION axis passes through the nasion and is normal to the INLINE_EQUATION axis.
+The :math:`x` axis of the head coordinate system passes through the two periauricular or preauricular points digitized before acquiring the data with positive direction to the right.
+The :math:`y` axis passes through the nasion and is normal to the :math:`x` axis.
-The INLINE_EQUATION axis points up according to the right-hand rule and is normal to the INLINE_EQUATION plane.
+The :math:`z` axis points up according to the right-hand rule and is normal to the :math:`xy` plane.

 The origin of the MEG device coordinate system is device dependent.
-Its origin is located approximately at the center of a sphere which fits the occipital section of the MEG helmet best with INLINE_EQUATION axis going from left to right and INLINE_EQUATION axis pointing front.
-The INLINE_EQUATION axis is, again normal to the INLINE_EQUATION plane with positive direction up.
+Its origin is located approximately at the center of a sphere which fits the occipital section of the MEG helmet best with :math:`x` axis axis going from left to right and :math:`y` axis pointing front.
+The :math:`z` axis is, again, normal to the :math:`xy` plane with positive direction up.

 .. note:: The above definition is identical to that    of the Neuromag MEG/EEG (head) coordinate system.
 However, in 4-D    Neuroimaging and CTF MEG systems the head coordinate frame definition    is different.
 The origin of the coordinate system is at the midpoint    of the left and right auricular points.
-The INLINE_EQUATION axis    passes through the nasion and the origin with positive direction    to the front.
-The INLINE_EQUATION axis is perpendicular    to the INLINE_EQUATION axis on the and lies in    the plane defined by the three fiducial landmarks, positive direction    from right to left.
-The INLINE_EQUATION axis is    normal to the plane of the landmarks, pointing up.
-Note that in    this convention the auricular points are not necessarily located    on INLINE_EQUATION coordinate axis.
+The :math:`x` axis    passes through the nasion and the origin with positive direction    to the front.
+The :math:`y` axis is perpendicular    to the :math:`x` axis on the and lies in    the plane defined by the three fiducial landmarks, positive direction    from right to left.
+The :math:`z` axis is    normal to the plane of the landmarks, pointing up.
+Note that in    this convention the auricular points are not necessarily located    on :math:`y` coordinate axis.
 The file conversion utilities (see :ref:`BEHIAADG`)    take care of these idiosyncrasies and convert all coordinate information    to the MNE software head coordinate frame.

 .. _BEHCGJDD: